jgerhart/Secronom-Zombies/secronom/README.txt

 --> v1.1 and below - Main idea posted on the forums. <--

-+ INTRODUCED SECRONOM CREATURES (earlier versions of city zeds and lab mutants)
++ INTRODUCED SECRONOM CREATURES (earlier versions of city zeds, lab mutants used to spawn in science labs)